Neuropsychologist Cristina Martínez explains the risk of developing conduct problems in people with ADHD.

 It is the most severe form of behavioral disorders, and up to 40% of children who suffer from Oppositional Defiant Disorder (ODD) may go on to develop it.

-Conduct disorder manifests through a repetitive and persistent pattern of behavior in which the basic rights of others, or the social norms or rules appropriate for the age, are not respectí.
+Conduct disorder manifests as a repetitive and persistent pattern of behavior in which the basic rights of others, age-appropriate social norms or rules are not respected.

-It usually occurs later, typically in adolescence, when children, tirí of the continuous arguments with parents and teachers, choose to challenge everything.
+It occurs later, usually in adolescence, when children, fed up with the continuous arguments with parents and teachers, choose to challenge everything.
 They do not respect the rights of others, and it can even lead to juvenile delinquency.

-A model of intervention for the treatment of conduct problems in children with ADHD
+An intervention model for the treatment of conduct problems in children with ADHD

-A type of intervention that works during treatment would consist of several steps.
+An effective intervention during treatment would consist of several steps.

 Steps to follow in treatment:

-- Psychoíucation.
-In this first step, the important thing is that the child is aware of what is happening, and to explain to the parents the entire intervention process we are going to carry out with the child.
+- Psychoeducation.
+In this first step the important thing is that the child is aware of what is happening, and to explain to the parents the entire intervention process we are going to carry out with the child.

 - Autogenic training.
-During this period, work will be done with the child on self-control techniques, in order to provide them with useful tools when úcing problems that arise.
-Several can be chosen, adapting to the child’s developmental level.
+During this period the child will work on self-control techniques, in order to provide useful tools when facing problems that arise.
+Several can be chosen, adapting to the child’s developmental stage.
 We can use the turtle technique, the traffic light, the BOOM protocol, etc.

 - Token economy.
-Both the child and the parents are explainí how this technique works; the child must understand very well what types of behaviors will be reinforcí and what their reward will be if they achieve it.
+It is explained to both the child and the parents how this technique works; the child must understand very well what types of behaviors will be reinforced and what their reward will be if they achieve it.

-It is important in this phase to explain to parents the concept of “neurological ceiling”.
+It is important at this stage to explain to the parents the concept of “neurological ceiling.”
 This “ceiling” prevents children from being able to give appropriate responses in all cases.
-Low neurological maturity greatly hinders their ability to display appropriate behaviors.
+Low neurological maturity greatly hinders their ability to exhibit appropriate behaviors.

-It is necessary to bear in mind that the cerebral cortex of a brain with ADHD often shows a maturational delay of more than two years.
+It is necessary to bear in mind that the cerebral cortex in a brain with ADHD often shows a maturational delay of more than two years.

-It is unúir, but very common, for children with ADHD to also develop some type of conduct problems.
-The good news is that this comorbidity often disappears when they reach adulthood.
-However, the most effective way to prevent these disorders is regular observation of the child’s behavior, and at the first sign of alarm to consult a mental health specialist.
+It is unfair, but very common, that children with ADHD also develop some type of conduct problems.
+The good news is that this comorbidity disappears when they reach adulthood.
+However, the most effective way to prevent these disorders is regular observation of the child’s behavior, and at the slightest warning sign to consult a mental health specialist.
 Family involvement in these cases is essential for intervention with the child.

-If you likí this article about ADHD and conduct problems, you may also be interestí in these articles:
+If you liked this article about ADHD and conduct problems, you may also be interested in these articles:

 “This article has been translated.
 Link to the original article in Spanish:”